SMUnlimited/AMAI/README.md

 ## Building Scripts
 - You need to use the various `make` bat files to create the AI scripts for various versions.
 - Run/double click *makeRFG.bat* to create the reforged scripts.
-- Then install like normal e.g from a command prompt type *InstallEFORGEDToMap.bat "C:\mymap.w3m"* and press enter.
+- Then install like normal e.g from a command prompt type *InstallREFORGEDToMap.bat "C:\mymap.w3m"* and press enter.
 - To use the installer you must copy the `Scripts` folder and `MPQEditor.exe` to the folder `{your-amai-installer}/resources/AMAI`
 - Run up a custom game and select the map to play.